 Play the audio version of this article:

-One of the therapy tools used towards the beginning of substance abuse treatment is called a ‘functional analysis.’
+‘Functional analysis” is one of the therapy tools used towards the beginning of substance abuse treatment.
 This tool is for motivational purposes and involves learning about substance use patterns in a deeper way.
 One of the most important reasons to work with a board-certified addiction professional is that these clinicians tend to be very ‘unafraid’ of the topic material.
 On the contrary, it is common to find a medical physician or other private therapists who would take the discussion around drugs or alcohol at face value, fail to dig deeper into the problem, and hope in subtle ways to move on to other health topics.
 A classic conversation would go like this:

 From a psychological perspective, there is mutual collusion taking place in this office.
 The addicted person is guarded against changing and the physician is uncomfortable helping to build a change process.
 Both parties make somewhat of a ‘pact’ that they will not dig much deeper into the discussion of substance use.
 Both are able to move on without the awkwardness of addressing real addiction.

 The functional analysis is walking through the minutia of substance use.
-Below is an outline of how this is done such that you could build the analysis on your own or with your provider.
+BThe outline below shows the necessary steps.
+You could build the analysis on your own or with your provider.

 Because it can be often too complicated to understand everything involved in substance use, the discussion usually starts in a more tangible way: What’s your substance use over the past month?
 You’ll start with a blank calendar of the prior month and use pen/pencil to mark on ‘X’ in all days in which you used substances.
 Most people can remember the past month and some of the events involved.
 By checking off all of the days with active substance use, you and your provider can start to learn what your addiction actually looks like.

 For each checked day in the past month, write down some important data points as best you could remember.
 We would start by listing: